liamdickson-uni/group-h-sem/code_of_conduct.md

 ### Code of Conduct Creation
 * I will attend all meetings unless there is legitimate reason
-* I will attend all meetings ontime unless there is a legitimate reason
+* I will attend all meetings on time unless there is a legitimate reason
 * I will ask for help when I need it
 * I will provide help when asked
 * I will participate in all meetings